nalasra/IPMParser/README.md

-# IPMParser
+# Payment Tools

-This small tool allows you to parse MasterCard IPM files that follows the IBM RDW Record format.
+This small tool allows you to parse MasterCard T112, T057 and Visa Base II files.